anvilerp/engineers_docs/easy_install_ec2_ubuntu20.md

-adduser frappe
+sudo adduser frappe
-usermod -aG sudo frappe
+sudo usermod -aG sudo frappe
 Then while still logged in as root, update the system to the latest packages…

-apt-get update
+sudo apt-get update
-apt-get upgrade
+sudo apt-get upgrade
 Now, logout as the root user and login with the new user you just created.
 Perform the following steps:

 export LC_ALL=C.UTF-8